 "Let's reassess at 6pm.
 If he's still sleeping, we'll admit him.
 Don't worry.
 We won't kick you out."

-When Ali Johnson, one of the Maryhill Ratz organizers, brought another injured rider into the E.R. (there weren't enough ambulances available that day...which tells you something about the tail winds), I went out into the hall to see her.
+When I heard Ali Johnson, one of the Maryhill Ratz organizers, talking outside our room, I stepped into the hall to see her.

 "YOU!" she said, pointing directly at me.
-"I'm so glad to see you.
+"I am SO glad to see you.
 Talk to me.
 Tell me how Henry is."

 "I think he's gonna be okay," I said.
-We embraced.
+We hugged, and it felt like I had family with me when I needed it most.

 "You won't believe me," she said, wiping her forehead, "but we have NEVER seen this many injuries during an event.
 Ever."
 Between the record number of newbies (groms) on the hill (like Henry) and the extremely high tailwinds, the injuries added up.
 Ali asked if there was anything she could do.
 She told me riders were asking about Henry and wanting updates.
 We hugged again and I appreciated having this brief moment to smile before going back into our room.
 I could tell Ali and others cared deeply about Henry, and that gave me strength.